-The increase in research and development expenses during the three-month period ended March 31, 2014, as compared to the same period in 2013, was due to increases in payroll and related costs as a result of continued growth in headcount to invest in new product development, partially offset by increases in capitalized salaries and related costs.
+The increase in research and development expenses during the three- and six-month periods ended June 30, 2014, as compared to the same periods in 2013, was due to increases in payroll and related costs as a result of continued growth in headcount to support investments in new product development, partially offset by increases in capitalized salaries and related costs.

 Research and development costs are expensed as incurred, other than certain internal-use software development costs eligible for capitalization.
-These development costs consisted of external consulting expenses and payroll and related costs for personnel involved in the development of internal-use software used to deliver our services and operate our network.
-During the three months ended March 31, 2014 and 2013, we capitalized \$3.8 million and \$2.8 million, respectively, of stock-based compensation.
+These development costs consist of external consulting expenses and payroll and related costs for personnel involved in the development of internal-use software used to deliver our services and operate our network.
+During the three- and six-month periods ended June 30, 2014, we capitalized \$3.5 million and \$6.9 million, respectively, of stock-based compensation.
+During the three- and six-month periods ended June 30, 2013, we capitalized \$3.1 million and \$5.9 million, respectively, of stock-based compensation.
 These capitalized internal-use software costs are amortized to cost of revenue over their estimated useful lives of two years.

-We believe that research and development expenses will increase in absolute dollars during the remainder of 2014 as we expect to continue to hire additional development personnel in order to make improvements to our core technology and develop new services.
+We believe that research and development expenses will increase in absolute dollars during the remainder of 2014 as we expect to continue to hire additional development personnel in order to make improvements to our core technology and develop new and enhanced services.